cagla-su/Waydroid-Guide/README.md

  - It is also possible to get keyboard + mouse compatibility for games that do not support it through keymappers.
 However, I am not knowledgeable enough to include it in my guide.
 I might include it later if I can succeed using it.
 ## Before Starting
 Before starting, I must say that Waydroid runs **only on Wayland!!!** So if you are using X11, you should apply some extra steps.
-## Get Started
+## Get Started - Wayland
 - First of all, install Waydroid [following the steps according to your Linux distribution](https://docs.waydro.id/usage/install-on-desktops).
 - Next, execute `sudo waydroid init` command in your terminal to install Android in Waydroid.
 - Next, install [this script](https://github.com/casualsnek/waydroid_script) to configure Waydroid easier.
   - If you are confused, [install the required dependency package for your Linux distribution](https://github.com/casualsnek/waydroid_script?tab=readme-ov-file#dependencies) first and [execute the specified commands in your terminal](https://github.com/casualsnek/waydroid_script?tab=readme-ov-file#interactive-terminal-interface) to run the script.
 - After successfully running the script, follow these steps:
   - `Android 11 - Install - Choose "microg and libhoudini (or libndk if you use an AMD CPU)" using Space button - Enter - Select "Standard" as the MicroG variant`
 - After these steps, you are officially ready to use Waydroid.
-However, there might still be some extra steps to apply.
 ## How to Run Waydroid on X11?
 - Simply apply the previous steps to install Waydroid properly.
 - After applying the previous steps, install `weston` package using your package manager.